Aging in Place Remodeling: Expert Guidance on Home Modifications That Protect Independence

 Do I need a specialist, or can any contractor do this work?

 Not all contractors are trained in accessibility or aging-in-place principles.
-Working with a Certified Aging in Place Specialist (CAPS) or an experienced Universal Design Contractor ensures that modifications are safe, code-compliant, forward-thinking, and tailored to real-life mobility needs—not guesswork.
+Working with an experienced specialist helps ensure modifications are safer, more thoughtful, and better aligned with real mobility needs over time.

 How do I know which modifications my home needs?